Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Wild-caught fatty fish are a fantastic component of an autoimmune diet and can benefit anyone with chronic inflammation.
 They contain the omega-3 fatty acids EPA and DHA which have been shown to help reduce inflammation.

 Your body metabolizes EPA and DHA into compounds called resolvins and protectins which act as anti-inflammatories.
-DHA has been found to not only decreases cytokine production and reduce inflammation but to actively promote the resolution of inflammation (6).
+DHA has been found to not only decrease cytokine production and reduce inflammation but to actively promote the resolution of inflammation (6).

 The fatty fish that are the best sources of omega-3s are: